-Climate Transition Plan

-Disclosure Criteria for

-Companies that Have

-Adopted a Climate
+Climate Transition Plan Disclosure Criteria for Companies that have Adopted a Climate Transition Plan

-Transition Plan

-We do not require companies to adopt net zero ambitions or join relevant industry initiatives.
-For companies that have adopted a net zero ambition and/or climate transition plan, the disclosure criteria set out below serve to provide transparency on the criteria we assess.
-Given that climate-related risks present differently across industries, our assessment of the below criteria may vary to account for best practices in specific industries.
+We do not expect or require companies to adopt net zero ambitions or join relevant industry initiatives.
+For companies that have adopted a net zero ambition and/or climate transition plan and that receive a related proposal, we assess the proposal against the disclosure criteria set out below.
+Given that climate related risks present differently across industries, our assessment of the below criteria may vary to account for best practices in specific industries.